Doug Christie (lawyer): Politics

 Christie became leader of British Columbia's provincial WCC and led it through provincial elections in that province through the 1980s and 1990s.
 Christie never won a seat at the provincial or federal level, nor did the BC WCC ever win any seats in the provincial elections it contested.
-Christie continued to run an organization with the "Western Canada Concept" name up to the time of his death, but it is no longer a registered political party except at the provincial level in British Columbia, which has relatively lax party registration laws.
+Christie continued to run an organization with the "Western Canada Concept" name up to the time of his death, but it is no longer a registered political party, even at the provincial level in British Columbia, which has relatively lax party registration laws.

 In 2005, Christie announced his intention to form a new federal political party to be called the Western Block Party which would be a Western Canadian version of the Bloc Québécois in that its role in the House of Commons of Canada would be to act as a regional separatist party.

 The WCC and WBP are not affiliated with the Separation Party of Alberta or the Western Independence Party of Saskatchewan.
 Officials in these parties have distanced themselves from Christie – for example, they do not include links to the WCC or WBP on their websites even though the SPA and WIPS do link to one another.

 The WBP was officially registered with Elections Canada prior to the 2006 federal election.
 Christie ran in the riding of Esquimalt—Juan de Fuca in British Columbia, finishing fifth in a field of six.